 PROGRAM GOAL: To increase the use of safety belts and child safety restraint systems statewide.
-The overall program goal is to increase the rate of observed safety belt use to 90% of drivers and front seat outboard passengers.
+The overall program goal is to increase the rate of observed safety belt use to 91% by the end of FFY 2007 of drivers and front seat outboard passengers.

-Approximately 49.9% of Georgia's fatally injured motor vehicle occupants were unrestrained during their crash.
+According to the National Center for Statistics and Analysis approximately 56% of Georgia's fatally injured passenger vehicle occupants were unrestrained during their crash.
 A significant number of the victims could have survived their crash experience had they used their vehicle safety belt.
 GOHS will provide conscientious efforts to counties for reducing deaths resulting from occupants being unrestrained.
-Priority assistance will be extended to those counties where between 5 and 15 unrestrained occupant deaths occurred in 2004, according to FARS.
+Priority assistance will be extended to those counties where between 5 and 15 unrestrained occupant deaths occurred in 2005, according to FARS.

-Georgia Unrestrained Fatalities (305):
+Georgia Unrestrained Passenger Fatalities (757):